georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 23 & Day 24
 ## Break
-No coding this days as I was in the village without access to a PC.
+No coding these days as I was in the village without access to a PC.
 Taking a short break!

 # Day 25
 ## Secret Message